Local False Discovery Rate Based Methods for Multiple Testing of One-Way Classified Hypotheses: Numerical Studies

 \section{Numerical Studies}

-In this section we propose data-driven versions of One-Way GATE 1 and One-Way GATE 2, assuming that $\pi_{2i}$ is the same for all $i$, and present results of numerical studies we conducted to examine their performances against other relevant methods.
+In this section we propose data-driven versions of One-Way GATE 1 and One-Way GATE 2, assuming that $\pi_{2i} = \pi_2$ for all $i$, and present results of numerical studies we conducted to examine their performances against other relevant methods.